Exhibition Labels and Wall Texts

 Museum and heritage translation that respects the curatorial voice and the cultural framework of every artifact.

-Object labels, section headings, and introduction panels translated by linguists with art history training.
+Object labels, section headings, and introduction panels translated by specialized art translators with art history training.
 Reading-speed and character-count constraints respected for printed and digital signage.

-catalog essays, object entries, biographies, and bibliographies translated for touring exhibitions, scholarly publications, and museum shop editions.
+Catalog essays, object entries, biographies, and bibliographies translated for touring exhibitions, scholarly publications, and museum shop editions, with multilingual typesetting that keeps the translated text print-ready in the original layout.

 Wayfinding signage, ticket booth scripts, gift shop and cafe materials, and guest service scripts for international visitors.